 The servicer must send the first notice at least 45 days before purchasing a force-placed insurance policy.
 The servicer must then send a second notice—a reminder notice—no earlier than 30 days after the first notice and at least 15 days before charging the borrower for force-placed insurance coverage.
 This notice must include the cost of the force-placed insurance or a reasonable estimate of the cost.
 (12 C.F.R. § 1024.37).

 The servicer generally must keep an existing insurance policy in place if the borrower has an escrow account from which the servicer pays the insurance bill—even if the servicer needs to advance funds to the borrower’s escrow account to do this.

 Exception.
-The servicer does not have to continue existing coverage (and can purchase a force-placed policy) if it has a reasonable basis to believe that:
+The servicer doesn't have to continue existing coverage, and can purchase a force-placed policy, if it has a reasonable basis to believe that:

-If the borrower subsequently provides evidence that he or she has insurance coverage in place, the servicer must:
+If the borrower subsequently provides evidence that insurance coverage is in place, the servicer must: